 FundingBox, headquartered in Spain with offices in Poland, Denmark and Czech Republic, is a collaborative space where professionals from all over the world can find inspiration and funding opportunities.
 David Seoane Vilarino is Senior Project Program Manager and he presented a session on how the EU supports crowdfunding projects run by business startups.
 All the details he provided are on the FundingBox website.

-New Zealander Nathan Rose recently published a book on rewards crowdfunding based on his interviews with two dozen successful project leaders.
+New Zealander Nathan Rose recently published a book on rewards crowdfunding tips and best practices, based on his interviews with two dozen successful project leaders.
 Using his years of experience he has identified marketing actions from successful projects up to five years ago that are now less effective, and he’s also spotted what today’s successful reward crowdfunding projects have in common.

 Top of his list of what to do these days is run paid-for digital advertising to build a bigger crowd of people who know about your project and follow you.
 What’s less worthwhile is sending out generic press releases.
 PR agencies in general show a low ROI through their reliance on generating coverage in traditional media.
 However it is achieved, Nathan has found media coverage does not generate much immediate traffic, though being able to add media outlet logos to a website and a crowdfunding pitch are a positive and powerful endorsement, so it does provide some eventual value.

 Joanathan Medved, CEO of the Israeli platform OurCrowd, believes Covid-19 has been a catalyst to generate two years worth of tech transformation in two months.
 It’s been – it still is – a period causing a societal crisis, not just an economic financial one.
 Sectors such as e-commerce and distance learning have gone in to warp speed.
 To emphasise this he sped through a whistle stop collection of new tech startups, many of which are directly Covid19-related as they include searches for a vaccine and better diagnosis.